-Over the last 14 years, Theresa Buset has been providing insight, leadership and best practices in Human Resources services to some of the premier advertising agencies in Canada.
+Theresa Buset is the VP of Human Resources at DDB Group Canada.
+Over the last 14 years, Theresa has been providing insight, leadership and best practices in Human Resources services to some of the premier advertising agencies in Canada.
 With a Bachelor of Administration and Commercial Studies, concentrating in Human Resources and Psychology from Western University and in addition to obtaining her CHRL, this prepared her to partner with the strong creative personalities leading the agencies in this fast-moving field.

 As a mother to two school-age children, she understands the struggles some of their classmates can encounter daily, and has resolved to help be part of the solution.
 Inspired by the mission and goals of Feeding Canadian Kids,